byhal/sUNCLegitimacy/README.md

 # sUNCLegitimacy
 Checks if an sUNC test is faked or not.

-# Outcomes:
+# Outcomes
-Prints and nothing happens: Not spoofed or method is bypassed
+Prints "Loading..." and "Grabbing executor name..." and nothing else happens: Not spoofed or method is bypassed

 CSecure blocks: 99% chance of spoof